build-your-own-internet/byoi/chapters/001-Routing/1.2-smol-internet/README.md

 * `hopon`: in order to jump on a container, we had to type a long-ish command `docker exec -it 002-smol-internet-boudi-1 /bin/bash`.
 This allows us to simply type `hopon boudi`, which we will be using for the rest of our exploration.
 * `restart`: in experimenting with various setups in both our `Dockerfile` and `docker-compose.yml`, we needed to cleanup the images our containers were built from regularly.
 Now, we can simply type `restart` instead of finding and removing each container.

+> DISCLAIMER:
+The `restart` script performs a check that you have the Docker management software `colima` installed and running.
+If you are using `docker desktop` or another Docker management software, this check will always fail for you.
+To make this command work, comment out line 5, `bash meets-colima-requirements` in the [restart script](../../../bin/restart).
+Just make sure you have your Docker management software up and running whenever you're following along in these chapters!

 Because the scripts are dependent on a version of `docker-compose.yml` that exists in each chapter subfolder, we need to add the scripts to our `PATH` from the root of this directory:

 ```bash